 I’m not normally a huge fan of ‘fried’ foods but when I was doing a little research for my trip to Iceland I found out that Reykjavik is famous for their Fish and Chips.
 So much so that TripAdvisor actually had a whole category dedicated to "Best Fish and Chips in Reykjavik", and a few of the top contenders in the category were also listed on the "must try" list of restaurants in Reykjavik.
 Needless to say, I knew I was going to HAVE to have some Fish and Chips.

-With so many options on where to try Fish and Chips in Reykjavik, I ended up selecting Icelandic Fish and Chips.
+With so many options on where to try Fish and Chips in Reykjavik, I ended up selecting Icelandic Fish and Chips (updated: sadly no longer in business).
 Mostly because they seemed to have the lightest (read not SO deep fried) version.
 They use an organic Spelt batter which makes for a light crispy batter allowing the flavor of the fish to shine through.

 Reykjavik Harbor Reykjavik, Iceland